-See Section 3.54 [trunk Scripts Bash Functions Render Config], page 76, for more information.
+- Removed(xref:trunk Scripts Bash Functions Render Config) -, for more information.

-3.53.1.2 Design template with translation (one-to-one)
+2.58.1.2 Design template with translation (one-to-one)

 Producing untranslated images is fine in many cases, but not always.
 Sometimes it is required to produce images in different languages and that is something that untranslated image production cannot achieve.
 However, if we fill its empty translation entry with translation files (one for each design template) we extend the production flow from untranslated image production to translated image production.